jesperberth/automationclass/lab04/lab4.md

 ![Alt text](pics/020_azure_inventory_run_list.png?raw=true "azure inventory run list")

---list will give a lot more information
+--list will give a lot more information, --graph will consolidate output in a more viewable way

 If we add another server in the Resource Group it will be included in the inventory